 Because of reputable breeders following this guideline for several generations, it’s quite rare to find a Bichon that’s not one of these four colors.
 However, if your Bichon is drastically different in coat color, the dog may actually have mixed genes.

-So what if you have a Bichon Frise with a non-standard color?
+So what if you have a Bichon with a non-standard color?
 Well, it doesn’t matter much.
-The only downside is that they won’t qualify to participate in AKC competitions.
-Even so, you can still submit a request to participate and hope for an approval.
+The only downside is they may not be able to qualify to participate in AKC competitions.
+But even so, you can still submit a request to participate and hope for an approval.

 The most popular color of the Bichon Frise is the classic solid white.
 This dog in all white is what a lot of people think of when they imagine this breed.
 And while there’s something alluring about solid white dog breeds, the others are just as stunning.